USEPA/CRACMM/emissions/README.md

 - cracmm_mapping_flowchart.pdf: PDF of how individual species map to CRACMM

-- cracmm_mapper.py: python code to map individual species to CRACMM mechanism species
+- cracmm_mapper.py: python code to map individual species to CRACMM mechanism species. environmentrdkit.yml provides information to configure python for rdkit.

 - SPECIATEInputs: Speciation table for SPECIATE.
 Contains representative compound identifiers (DTXSID and name) for all species in SPECIATE.